erinfbro/erinfbro/README.md

 - 👋 Hi, I’m @erinfbro
 - 👀 I’m interested in cancer biology and breaking up with Excel/Prism
-- 🌱 I’m currently learning R for data science
+- 🌱 I’m currently learning R and Python for data science.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: email me erin.broderick98@gmail.com
 -